vickgoodman/infra/tools/beman-tidy/docs/dev-guide.md

   * `valid`: The test case for the valid case.
   * `invalid`: The test case for the invalid case.
   * `fix_invalid`: The test case for the fix invalid case.
 If the fix is not (yet) implementable, add a `@pytest.mark.skip(reason="NOT implemented")` decorator to track the progress.

+## Changing dependencies

+* Add / update the dependency to the `pyproject.toml` file.
+* Run `uv clean` to make sure the dependencies are updated.
+* Run `uv sync && uv export -o pylock.toml` to update the dependencies.
+* Run `uv build` to build the wheel.
+* Run `uv run beman-tidy --help` to check if the new dependency is available.
+* Commit the changes from `pyproject.toml`, `pylock.toml` and `uv.lock`.